New 24/7 Shelter Opens in North Seattle for 40 Homeless People

 Seattle, WA – In response to Seattle Mayor Durkan’s Proclamation of Civil Emergency in the fight against COVID-19, the Low Income Housing Institute (LIHI) is opening Lakefront Community House, an enhanced shelter located at 600 North 130th St. in the Bitter Lake neighborhood of Seattle.
 Lakefront Community House will have 24/7 staff, on-site case management and will shelter homeless individuals and couples referred by the city’s Navigation Team.

 “Many homeless seniors and those with compromised health conditions are living unsheltered on the streets and are at risk of exposure to the coronavirus.
 They need a supportive place to live during the pandemic.
 In addition, individuals who’ve had surgery and who have been discharged from a hospital need a safe, warm place to recover and should not be returned to the streets,” states Sharon Lee, LIHI Executive Director.
-All shelter residents must test negative for COVID-19 or show no symptoms when admitted.
-Residents must also sign and abide by a strict Code of Conduct.
+All shelter program participants must test negative for COVID-19 or show no symptoms when admitted.
+Program participants must also sign and abide by a strict Code of Conduct.

 “The opening of this new shelter means that Seattle’s enhanced and tiny house village capacity has increased by nearly 100 spaces since March–an unprecedented effort to create safe places for people living unsheltered,” said Jason Johnson, director of the Seattle Human Services Department.
 “Thanks to the leadership of Mayor Durkan and all the City departments involved, coupled with the strong partnership with LIHI, we are able to serve more vulnerable people during the COVID-19 crisis and beyond.
 Thank you to everyone that made this happen so quickly.”